tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 detecting "Unexpected EOF" errors in your parser, or something else entirely.

 This is another perfectly fine cut point.
 But you might be wondering: how hard is it to add line editing support?
 The arrow keys do not work right now.
-And it's not hard at all!
+It's not hard at all!

 ## Adding readline support